burlachenkok/exploring-python3/python3-note.md

 The statistics include:
 * The number of errors from system call.
-* Number of calls of specific system call.
+* Number of calls of specific system calls.
 * Spend seconds for all system calls of a specific type.
-* Oercentage of all time budget spent for all system call for this call.
+* Percentage of all time budget spent for all system calls for this call.

 Once I have identified that `import numpy` loads the following shared library `/usr/lib/x86_64-linux-gnu/libblas.so.3` I can make several things: